 For my more successful roasts, I chose to use the 1lb preset for roasting 1/2 lb of coffee, manually entered full power by using the P5 button and chose the maximum drum speed using the D button.
 The first crack was achieved at 12:15, and I allowed the coffee to develop for 45 seconds after the first crack for a final roast time of roughly 13 minutes.
 I stopped the roast, removed the drum and chaff collector using silicon gloves, and re-engaged the cooling cycle on the roaster immediately afterward.

 The coffee can be cooled more quickly outside of the roaster since the metal inside the roaster retains heat.
 Our goal is to cool the coffee to room temperature in 4 minutes or less, and the best way to do this is to apply air cooling.
 You can achieve this by opening the door to the roaster while it completes the cooling cycle, but if you feel the need to, you can get fancier.
 We used a colander and a small fan, but moving the coffee between two containers achieves the same result.
 Passing the coffee between two containers has the added benefit of winnowing off the chaff from the freshly roasted coffee.

 Wait – 13 Minute Roasts?!:

-For this experiment, we used CJ1109: the Guatemala Carlos Roberto Serrano Roa Fully Washed Crown Jewel.
-At the cupping table we noted more perceived acidity in the Behmor roast, which may have been indicative of my shorter development time.
+For this initial experiment, we used CJ1109: the Guatemala Carlos Roberto Serrano Roa Fully Washed Crown Jewel.
+At the cupping table, we noted more perceived acidity in the Behmor roast, which may have been indicative of my shorter development time.
 There were no baked notes to the roast, and we found the coffee to be nuanced and enjoyable.

 We had a perfectly pleasant time tasting this coffee.
 Don’t be turned off by the long roast times, the coffee turns out tasty!